hannesdatta/thesis-guide/content/submission/_index.md

 - Next, please also submit to your advisor your workflow which reproduces the data preparation and analyses reported in the paper.
 For submission, use one of the following two options:
   - send us a link to your GitHub repository (email us, please), or
   - send us a zip file with your workflow and all relevant data (use https://filesender.surf.nl to send the files).
+  - please include a link to your GitHub repository on the title page of your thesis